jbisetto/free-genai-bootcamp-2025/song-vocabulary/docs/ONBOARDING.md

 #### a.
 Get Lyrics Tool (`app/tools/get_lyrics.py`)

-Searches for and retrieves lyrics for a given song and artist using DuckDuckGo search, with an efficient caching system using SQLite and zlib compression:
+Searches for and retrieves lyrics for a given song and artist using DuckDuckGo search:

 ```python
 def get_lyrics(song: str, artist: Optional[str] = None, use_mock: bool = False) -> Dict[str, Any]: